SJECollins/pixels-arcade/README.md

 3 difficulty levels - different number of holes for rabbits to pop out of and different speeds.

-TODO: add a mole that if the user whacks they automatically lose.
+TODO: ~~add a mole that if the user whacks they automatically lose.~~

+More levels??

 ## Rock, Paper, Scissors
 There's roughly one million tutorials for a rock, paper, scissors game online using JavaScript.